stla/shinyChakraUI/cran-comments.md

 This is a resubmission.
-I fixed the 'Title' field, it was not in title case.
+I completed the `@return` fields of the documentations.

 ## Test environments